Redundancy Pay in the United Kingdom

 When does it apply?

-• You are an employee (not a worker or contractor).
+• You're an employee, not a worker or self-employed contractor.

-• The redundancy is genuine — the role itself is disappearing, not just being renamed or given to someone else.
+• The redundancy is genuine — the role is going, not being relabelled and handed to someone cheaper.

-• Ask for the selection criteria in writing — it must be fair and objective (length of service, skills, performance).
+• Ask for the selection criteria in writing.
+They must be objective (length of service, skills, attendance, performance) and not a back-door way to dismiss someone the manager doesn't like.

-• You're entitled to reasonable time off to look for new work or arrange training.
+• You get reasonable paid time off to look for work or arrange training during your notice period.

-• Statutory redundancy pay is tax-free.
-The first £30,000 of any additional payment is also tax-free.
+• Statutory redundancy pay is tax-free, and the first £30,000 of any additional ex gratia payment is also tax-free under section 401 of ITEPA 2003.

 What should you NOT do?